james-cole/brainageR/README.md

 For a plot of brain-predicted age and age in CamCAN please see figshare [here](https://figshare.com/articles/brainageR_CamCAN_scatterplot_pdf/9948533)

 ### Citations
-This model has yet to be used in a publication as of 30/09/2019, however some of the training dataset and general approach have been used before.
-So if you use this software, please consider citing one or more of the following papers:
+While there is no specific journal article associated with the software, we have published several works using brainageR.
+So, if you use this software, please consider citing one or more of the following papers:
-* Cole JH, Ritchie SJ, Bastin ME, Valdes Hernandez MC, Munoz Maniega S, Royle N et al. Brain age predicts mortality.
-Molecular psychiatry 2018; 23: 1385-1392.
+* Clausen, A. N., Fercho, K. A., Monsour, M., Disner, S., Salminen, L., Haswell, C. C., . . .
+Morey, R. A. (2022).
+Assessment of brain age in posttraumatic stress disorder: Findings from the ENIGMA PTSD and brain age working groups.
+Brain and Behavior, 12(1), e2413. doi:https://doi.org/10.1002/brb3.2413
-* Cole JH, Poudel RPK, Tsagkrasoulis D, Caan MWA, Steves C, Spector TD et al. Predicting brain age with deep learning from raw imaging data results in a reliable and heritable biomarker.
-NeuroImage 2017; 163C: 115-124.
+* Hobday, H., Cole, J. H., Stanyard, R. A., Daws, R. E., Giampietro, V., O’Daly, O., . . .
+Váša, F. (2022).
+Tissue volume estimation and age prediction using rapid structural brain scans.
+Sci Rep, 12(1), 12005. doi:10.1038/s41598-022-14904-5
-* Cole JH, Leech R, Sharp DJ, for the Alzheimer's Disease Neuroimaging Initiative.
-Prediction of brain age suggests accelerated atrophy after traumatic brain injury.
-Ann Neurol 2015; 77(4): 571-581.
+* Biondo, F., Jewell, A., Pritchard, M., Aarsland, D., Steves, C. J., Mueller, C., & Cole, J. H. (2022).
+Brain-age is associated with progression to dementia in memory clinic patients.
+NeuroImage: Clinical, 36, 103175. doi:https://doi.org/10.1016/j.nicl.2022.103175

 I am also hosting this package on [Zenodo](https://zenodo.org/) and it has it's own [![DOI](https://zenodo.org/badge/144994886.svg)](https://zenodo.org/badge/latestdoi/144994886) and on [OSF](https://osf.io/azwmg/).